Greenberry cafe has been on my list for about 2 years. The only reason I haven’t had a chance to visit is because I hate travelling to North London.

 My friend ordered ‘the vegetarian’ which consists of two eggs, pan-fried halloumi, Haas avocado, Portobello mushroom & slow roast tomato, sourdough toast; whilst I ordered Roast squash, cherry tomatoes, feta & pomegranate on spinach with poached egg & sumac.
 I also ordered some toast to go with it.

 The food arrived surprisingly quickly and it was really good.
-Everything tasted like quality ingredients (it turns out that their eggs are old breed Burford Browns from Clarence Court) and was seasoned well.
+Everything tasted like it had been made with quality ingredients (it turns out that their eggs are old breed Burford Browns from Clarence Court) and was seasoned well.
 There’s not much more to say really except I loved it!

 Would I go again?
 Definitely.
 It might even convince me to travel to North London more!